pronovic/smartapp-sdk/docs/index.rst

 Using the SDK
 -------------

 Below are some notes on how to use the SDK.
-The `smartapp-sensortrack <https://github.com/pronovic/smartapp-sensortrack>`_ repo on GitHub is also a good example of how to use the SDK to build a traditional Python webapp.

 Event Handler
 ~~~~~~~~~~~~~